 The triage facilities classify patients who need help and input from a clinician, and patient-generated clinically valid information is part of the chain of a prevention approach.
 Differences in vital signs can be indicators of a patient’s health depreciating.
 With RPM and tight monitoring of vital signs, patients and clinicians can be presented with early warning indicators, conceding time to halt deterioration leading to avoidable healthcare facility visits and incessant hospitalizations.

-COVID-19 seems to have prompted both patients and clinicians to espouse new technologies such as RPM, with it likely to be a regular feature of conventional clinical practice.
-Demand on the global healthcare systems is rising, and with technology focused on earlier detection and intervention, outpatient healthcare can be better managed.
+COVID-19 seems to have prompted both patients and clinicians to espouse new technologies such as Remote Patient Monitoring in Healthcare, with it likely to be a regular feature of conventional clinical practice.
+Demand for global healthcare ambulatory systems is rising, and with technology focused on earlier detection and intervention, outpatient healthcare can be better managed.
 It can anticipate more costly treatments and implement the catalyst for constant, dynamic change across the healthcare industry.